InesArous/inesarous.github.io/_pages/about.md

 ---

 # Brief Bio
-I am a Postdoctoral Researcher in [Mila - Quebec AI Institute](https://mila.quebec/) at McGill University, where I work with [Prof. Jackie C.K.
-Cheung](https://www.cs.mcgill.ca/~jcheung/).
-I got my Ph.D. from the University of Fribourg, Switzerland, at the eXascale Infolab group under the supervision of [Prof. Philippe Cudré-Mauroux](https://exascale.info/phil/).
-During my Ph.D., I did an internship of four months at Alexa Shopping, [Amazon Research](https://www.amazon.science/), based in Seattle.
-I also hold an engineering degree from SUP’COM (Tunisia).
-During my university career, I was part of an exchange student program in 2016 at the University of Padova in Italy.
+I am a researcher focused on advancing human-centered natural language processing (NLP) models that are explainable and effective.
+As a Postdoctoral Researcher at the [Mila - Quebec AI Institute](https://mila.quebec/) and McGill University, I work with [Prof. Jackie C.K.
+Cheung](https://www.cs.mcgill.ca/~jcheung/) on optimizing the usage of human feedback in language models.
+My work focuses on designing frameworks that leverage human intelligence to enhance NLP models and tailoring them for applications with significant societal impact.
+I earned my Ph.D. from the University of Fribourg under the supervision of [Prof. Philippe Cudré-Mauroux](https://exascale.info/phil/), , specializing in human-AI collaborative approaches for data curation.
+I developed hybrid human-AI approaches for data collection, evaluation, and model explanation.
+My work has been accepted and presented at top conferences, including the Web Conference, AAAI, and ACL.
+During my doctoral studies, I completed an internship at Alexa Shopping, [Amazon Research](https://www.amazon.science/).
+In recognition of my outstanding research, I received the prestigious Dimitris N. Chorafas Award for excellence in scientific research in November 2023.

-My research interests lie at the intersection of Crowdsourcing, Natural Language Processing, and Machine Learning.
-I aim to develop human-AI models that are trustworthy, controllable, and effective.
+My research interests lie at the intersection of human computation and Natural Language Processing.
+I aim to develop human-centered NLP models that are trustworthy, controllable, and effective.

 # Research Interests
-Crowdsourcing, Human-AI, Common Sense Reasoning, Bayesian Inference
+Human computation, Human-AI, Natural Language Processing, Bayesian Inference

 # News
+- May 2024 Our paper on GLIMPSE: Pragmatically Informative Multi-Document Summarization of Scholarly Reviews got accepted at ACL 2024.
+- Nov 2023 I received the prestigious Dimitris N. Chorafas Award for excellence in scientific research.
+- OCT 2023 Our paper on Evaluating Dependencies in Fact Editing for Language Models: Specificity and Implication Awareness got accepted at the Findings of EMNLP.
+- May 2023 Our paper HybridEval was nominated for the best paper award at the WebConf.

-- Apr 2023 We are organzing a workoshop on NLP with [CDSI](https://mcgill-cdsi.libcal.com/event/3719129).
+- Apr 2023 We are organzing a workshop on NLP with [CDSI](https://mcgill-cdsi.libcal.com/event/3719129).
-- Feb 2023 One paper on Taxonomy Completion Leveraging Position-Enhanced Semantic Matching has been accepted by the WebConf.
+- Feb 2023 Our paper on Taxonomy Completion Leveraging Position-Enhanced Semantic Matching has been accepted by the WebConf.
-- Feb 2023 One paper on a Human-AI collaborative approach for evaluating design ideas at scale has been accepted by the WebConf.
+- Feb 2023 Our paper HybridEval on a Human-AI collaborative approach for evaluating design ideas at scale has been accepted by the WebConf.
 - Nov 2022 I joined MILA/McGill as a postdoctoral fellow.
 - Oct 2022 I graduated with a PhD in computer science from the University of Fribourg.